 European fox (Vulpes vulpes); feral cat (Felis catus); feral pig (Sus scrufa); feral fallow deer (Dama dama); feral red deer (Cervus elaphus); feral rusa deer (Cervus timorensis) and wild dog (Canis lupus familiaris).

 Multiple private properties across the Mary River Catchment.
-Click here for a map of the Mary River Turtle Protection Program
+View the Mary River turtle protection program map (PDF, 5.4MB).

 If you would like your property to be part of the Mary River Turtle Protection Program please contact council.
 For more information on other Mary River turtle protection activities please contact Tiaro Landcare.